chauff/cse1500-web-transcripts/README.md

 In the past years, the web and database (DB) topics were interwoven (usually 1 lecture of web and 1 lecture of DB topics per week) and thus the existing midterm and final exams also contain questions on both topics.
 To study for the midterm and/or final **this year**, make sure to look at the midterm and final exams from the past together to find examples of all Web/DB question types.

+Exam topics are all topics covered in the lectures and the required readings.
+Content of the recommended activitivies/readings that goes beyond what is covered in the lectures/course book is not tested in the exam.

 - [Midterm 2015/16](https://chauff.github.io/documents/webdb-2017-18/midterm2.pdf)
 - [Final 2015/16](https://chauff.github.io/documents/webdb-2017-18/final2.pdf)
 - [Midterm 2016/17](https://chauff.github.io/documents/webdb-2017-18/midterm1.pdf)